cirrushq/chq-cicd-example/README.md

 This example repository will take you through the steps required to set up a CI/CD pipeline on AWS, connecting a GitHub repository to CodePipeline and deploying a small hellow world Flask App onto an EC2 instance running via uwsgi and Nginx.

+This repository is provided as-is with no assumption of support from CirrusHQ, though if possible we will answer questions raised as issues.
+Deploying these CloudFormation templates will result in resources being created in AWS, such as an EC2 instance (a t3.micro), a nat gateway, an s3 bucket and a few more entries.
+Costs should be low, but do keep an eye on them.

 This repository is linked to a webinar, which can be watched here [CI/CD Pipeline Webinar](https://www.cirrushq.com/webinar-delivery-of-higher-quality-software-faster-with-a-step-by-step-guide-on-creating-a-ci-cd-pipeline/).
 Slides are also available on this page that cover creating a CI/CD pipeline and why you would want to.

 This repository contains the following: